SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/DataMiner_Systems/BPA_tests/BPA_Check_Cluster_SLNet_Connections.md

 - Connection port [Y] of failover buddy is not open. (agent is part of a failover setup but the connection port of the buddy looks closed.
 Y represents the port)

-- The gRPC ports are closed on these agents: X (where X is the summary of the regarding agents and the port).
+- Unable to communicate with gRPC ports on these agents: X (where X is the summary of the regarding agents and the port).

-- The LegacyRemotingConnection ports are closed on these agents: X (where X is the summary of the regarding agents and the port).
+- Unable to communicate with LegacyRemotingConnection ports on these agents: X (where X is the summary of the regarding agents and the port).

 - Unable to communicate with port X from failover buddy.